Inventory valuation

 An inventory valuation allows a company to provide a monetary value for items that make up their inventory.
 Inventories are usually the largest current asset of a business, and proper measurement of them is necessary to assure accurate financial statements.
 If inventory is not properly measured, expenses and revenues cannot be properly matched and a company could make poor business decisions.

+An inventory and valuation of assets may also be used for other purposes.
+For example, in the attachment of a debtor's property or in compulsory transfer.
+An inventory and valuation of assets is an official court document that lists all assets included in the deceased's estate and their fair market value as of the date of death.
+Inheritance may be effected under a will or in accordance with intestacy law if the deceased left no will.

 Inventory accounting system

 The two most widely used inventory accounting systems are the periodic and the perpetual.